epj33/cs3370/1_portsetter/README.md

 #setport by Eric Jorgensen

 This is program 1 (with change orders applied) for cs3370 fall 2016.
+To get to my cloud9 page, please go to [cloud9-epj33-cs3370].
 This program sets the port (as of co4, just a cout) based on combinations of cmd line params and env vars.
 Tests are included.
 This program currently works in **linux only**.